Peruvian Americans: Settlement in the United States

 The states with the largest number of Peruvian Americans are Florida, California, New Jersey, and New York.
 Texas and Virginia are also home to significant communities of people of Peruvian descent.

 Little is known about the earliest Peruvian immigrants who came to the United States during the California gold rush.
 Later Peruvian immigrants began arriving in the early twentieth century to work in textile mills in Paterson, New Jersey, which is now home to one of the largest Peruvian communities in the United States.
 Paterson has a significant number of businesses run by Peruvian Americans, as well as social and political organizations, and remains a destination for Peruvian immigrants of all social classes.

 Immigration

-Undocumented Peruvian Americans make up less than 1% of the total undocumented immigrant population in the United States according to 2015 report from the U.S. Department of Homeland Security.
+Undocumented Peruvian Americans make up less than 1% of the total undocumented immigrant population in the United States according to a 2015 report by the United States Department of Homeland Security.
 In Fiscal Year 2019, 10,049 Peruvians immigrated to the United States.